knative/docs/docs/eventing/getting-started.md

 kubectl label namespace event-example knative-eventing-injection=enabled
 ```

-Labeling a namespace adds a specific organizational structure to the namespace.
-The `knative-eventing-injection` label triggers Knative to add `Service Accounts`, `Role Bindings`, and a `Broker` to your namespace.
-Without this label, Knative will not know how to manage your events.
+The `knative-eventing-injection` label triggers Knative to add Knative Eventing subcomponents such as the `Broker` in your namespace.

-In the next section, you'll learn more about one of the subcompoents added to your namespace, the `Broker`.
+In the next section, you'll learn more about the `Broker`.

 ### Validating that the `Broker` is running